vinaychary4u/dbt-core/core/dbt/adapters/relation_configs/README.md

 ### RelationConfig
-This class holds the primary parsing methods required for marshalling data from a user config or a database metadata query into a `RelationConfigBase` subclass. `RelationConfigBase` is a good class to subclass for smaller, atomic database objects or objects that may be specific to a subset of adapters.
-For example, a Postgres index is modelled from `RelationConfigBase` because not every database has an index and there is not much hierarchy to an index.
+This class holds the primary parsing methods required for marshalling data from a user config or a database metadata query into a `RelationConfig` subclass. `RelationConfig` is a good class to subclass for smaller, atomic database objects or objects that may be specific to a subset of adapters.
+For example, a Postgres index is modelled from `RelationConfig` because not every database has an index and there is not much hierarchy to an index.

 The objective of this parser is to provide a stopping point between dbt-specific config and database-specific config for two primary reasons: